-GCL-SI and Solarpro Join Forces to Build One of the Largest Solar Projects in Hungary | ANP Pers Support | De kortste weg naar publiciteit
+GCL-SI and Solarpro Join Forces to Build One Of the Largest Solar Projects In Hungary | ANP Pers Support | De kortste weg naar publiciteit

 SZAZHALOMBATTA, Hungary, Oct.
-9, 2018 /PRNewswire/ -- GCL System Integration Technology Co., Ltd. (GCL-SI), the world's leading one-stop solutions provider for solar projects, and Solarpro Holding AD (Solarpro), one of the leading turn-key EPC players in the CEE and MENA PV sector, have successfully delivered 21 MW Poly Perc modules for the construction of MET Dunai Solar Park ("the Park") one of the largest photovoltaic power plants in Hungary.
+10, 2018 /PRNewswire/ -- GCL System Integration Technology Co., Ltd. (GCL-SI), the world's leading one-stop solutions provider for solar project has successfully delivered 21 MW Poly Perc modules for the construction of MET Dunai Solar Park ("the Park") one of the largest photovoltaic power plants in Hungary, re-designed and built by Solarpro Holding AD (Solarpro), one of the leading turn-key EPC players in the CEE and MENA PV sector.

-To ensure the quality of the products, their on-time delivery and overall safety, GCL-SI follows stringent industry and local standards.
+To ensure the quality of the products, their on-time delivery and overall safety, GCL follows stringent industry and local standards.

 About Solarpro Holding AD